SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/basic.rst

 .. tip::
    ``Loss`` is often called as ``Error``.

-Gradient Descent is subtracted from the ``Gradient`` from the params.
+Gradient Descent subtracts the ``Gradient`` from the current params.
 From the explanation, the ``Loss`` is decreased by this process so that the model is fit to the correct value.

 Loss is ``Descended`` by ``Gradient`` so this method is called ``Gradient Descent method``.